ivotron/bin/filter/README.md

 ### deleted_tag

-Continue if the event which run on 'delete' is a tag.
+Continue if the event deletes a tag.

 ```workflow
 action "tag-filter" {